matiaspunx/proteus/README.md

 #### Prerequisites (for everyone)

-The full starter kit requires the following major dependencies:
+The full Proteus requires the following major dependencies:

 - Node.js, used to run JavaScript tools from the command line.
 - npm, the node package manager, installed with Node.js and used to install Node.js packages.